rich-dobbs-13440/astutus/docs/backlog.rst

 Done:

+  * |done| 2021-01-09 20:28 Story: As a Flask developer, I need to be able to control logging by module at runtime.
+  * |done| 2021-01-09 20:28 Task: In flask_app, connect up with loggers enumerated by module, and set log level.
+  * |done| 2021-01-09 20:28 Task: Persist desired level of loggers in database.
   * |done| 2021-01-09 17:21 Task: Handle dynamic changing of log levels via web page.
   * |done| 2021-01-09 12:47 Task: Create an /astutus/log page that lists the modules with loggers.
   * |done| 2021-01-09 07:34 Task: Clean up handling of top of tree.
 Visual layout + adding, deleting aliases.